Best Kayak For Beginners

 Sit-insides can be more difficult to enter in the event of a capsize because you will usually find that water has entered the cockpit.
 You will often then need to bail it out manually while on the water or more frequently, head to shore to bail it easier.

-Sit-on-tops are popular with beginners because of their ease of use.
+Sit-on-tops are popular with beginner kayaks because of their ease of use.
 Unlike with the sit-in, the seat is positioned on top of the deck, so your lower body movement is less restricted.

 This also means that you’re able to get in and out a little easier, which makes them ideal for recreation.
 If the weather’s warm you can usually jump out for a swim and then jump back on when you’re done.